kyso8575/Data_Analytics_Portfolio/README.md

 ## Overview

 Hello My name is Yunso Kim.
-This repository is for my Data Analytics Portfolio!
+This repository is for my Data Science Portfolio!
 This collection shows my ability to extract insights and make data-driven decisions using a variety of tools and technologies.
 My projects demonstrate skills in SQL, Tableau, Python, and Excel.
 Each project is carefully structured to address specific questions and provides a clear narrative on the findings.

 ---